 Per AB 481, law enforcement agencies are required to commence the process for adopting a written military use policy by May 1, 2022 in order to continue the use of this previously acquired equipment.
 The following materials are required for compliance with AB 481:

-- Tustin Police Department’s Military Equipment Use Policy, General Order 708 is available to view here.
+- Tustin Police Department’s Military Equipment Use Policy 706 is available to view as a PDF below.
 The AB 481 defined list of military equipment currently in the Tustin Police Department’s possession is included in the policy, as well as each item’s purpose, authorized use, expected lifespan and fiscal impact.

 - The Tustin Police Department has an established process to submit commendations, questions and complaints.
 Additional information is available here.

 - The Tustin Police Department will prepare an Annual Report to include the use of military equipment, any complaints received, any internal audits or other information about violations of the Tustin Police Department's Military Equipment Use policy.
-The first Annual Report including this content will be distributed in 2023, per the requirements of AB 481.
+The annual report including this content was distributed at the City Council Meeting on June 17, 2025, per the requirements of AB 481 (see below for PDF).

 NOTE: The Tustin Police Department does not possess or utilize any military equipment procured from the United States Department of Defense through the Law Enforcement Support Program (also known as the 1028 or 1033 program).